Answer to Question #9694 Submitted to "Ask the Experts"

 The question, however, remains, How do we regulate radiation exposures below 100 mSv, which are the levels typical of occupational exposures, as well as exposures of members of the public that result from these operations?
 Organizations such as the International Commission on Radiological Protection, the National Council on Radiation Protection and Measurements, and others, as well as regulatory bodies in all countries, including the Nuclear Regulatory Commission and the Environmental Protection Agency in the United States, have opted to be guided by the precautionary principle.
 This principle states that if you don't know if an agent is harmful, assume that it is and regulate accordingly until you know better.
 This is more popularly known as better safe than sorry.
 Since little is known about the effects of radiation below about 100 mSv, it is assumed that the harm at these low levels is directly proportional to the dose, with no threshold dose below which there is no effect.
 Hence LNT.
 Much of the controversy about the effects of low-level radiation arises because people forget that LNT is a hypothesis, that is, it remains to be validated.
 However, adopting the position that one should not quantify health risks below 100 mSv leaves regulatory bodies with few options on how to regulate radiation-generating activities.
 LNT is a necessary tool to permit a reasonable foundation on which to base radiation-protection regulations, until future knowledge determines otherwise.

 Finally, it should be noted that although there is no direct evidence to indicate what effects low levels of radiation might have, there is substantial evidence supporting the idea that cancer may be initiated by a single gene mutation.
 There is also substantial evidence to suggest that the type of chromosomal damage caused by radiation is of a kind (double strand breaks) that is prone to errors during repair.
 There are also physical reasons why any radiation effect at very low doses should be proportional to the dose (unless one assumes that repair mechanisms are always error free at low doses).
 These indications, combined, suggest that LNT is a reasonable position, although it should be used with caution, especially in estimating numbers of deaths that may result from low-level radiation exposures.
 Such use is not justified by our current state of knowledge, nor is it justified by LNT.
 An unproven hypothesis may be useful in a pragmatic way to permit regulatory oversight, but not to arrive at quantitative conclusions about effects.
-This is consistent with the HPS position quoted at the beginning of this answer.
+This is consistent with the HPS position linked at the beginning of this answer.

 Sami Sherbini, PhD